Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 wisdom
-wisdom -- a wisdom for left may not be valid for right xenia https://greekmythcomix.com/comic/how-to-do-xenia/ you are the company you keep you can bring a horse to water...
+wisdom -- a wisdom for left may not be valid for right xenia https://greekmythcomix.com/comic/how-to-do-xenia/ XY problem = "what are you trying to achieve?" https://xyproblem.info/ you are the company you keep you can bring a horse to water...